miramor/FYS-STK4155-Applied-Data-Analysis-and-Machine-Learning/README.md

 We looked at a small 50x50 area to reduce computation time.

 **How to use**:
+Two uncommon modules were used in this code.
+The "mlxtend" module for calculating variance, bias and loss, and "tqmd" for displaying progressbar in terminal during bootstrap.

 Running the file "terrain.py" will plot the surface the models are fitting.
 Unncomment the different functions "BVT_\*\*\*" to see various bias-variance tradeoffs.